Agostino Casaroli: Cardinal

 Casaroli was made a Cardinal-Priest of Ss.
 XII Apostoli in John Paul II's first consistory in 1979, and at the same time he became Secretary of State.
 Although he was seen as less hardline than any other close associate of John Paul, Casaroli's skillful diplomacy was seen by Wojtyła as an irreplaceable asset in the struggle against the Soviet Union.

 In 1985 he became Cardinal Bishop of the suburbicarian diocese of Porto-Santa-Rufina, and in 1990 he retired as Secretary of State, being succeeded by Angelo Sodano (who became Pro-Secretary of State at that time).
 He was Vice-Dean of the College of Cardinals from 1993 until his 1998 death of cardiorespiratory disease.

 Views

 Relations with Communism

+As the Holy See's Secretary of State, Casaroli was a significant influence in the Holy See's efforts to come to terms with the Communist countries and develop its approach of Ostpolitik.

-Casaroli's signing of treaties with Hungary in 1964 and Yugoslavia in 1966 was the first time the Holy See had opened itself in this way to Communist regimes.
-Although his 2000 memoirs revealed a man hostile to Communism, his remarkable diplomatic skill made this hostility appear non-existent.
+Casaroli's signing of treaties with Hungary in 1964 and Yugoslavia in 1966 was the first time the Holy See had opened itself in this way to Communist governments.

+Beginning in 1967, Casaroli made visits to Poland, meeting with Bishops there including Karol Wojtyła, the future Pope John Paul II.
+According to academic Paul P. Mariani, Casatoli likely vetted Wojtyła to be named a Cardinal in June 1967.

+In the Holy See's interactions with the People's Republic of China, Casaroli's view was that the Holy See should prioritize dialogue and diplomacy in an effort to make incremental gains for the Church.

+In his obituary, The New York Times described him as an "architect of reconciliation with the Communist world."

-According to John O. Koehler, the KGB and its "brother organs" in Eastern Europe were well aware of Cardinal Casaroli's real opinions and influence.
+According to writer John O. Koehler, the KGB and its "brother organs" in Eastern Europe were well aware of Cardinal Casaroli's real opinions and influence.
 Therefore, his personal office was one of the primary espionage targets inside the Vatican.

-The KGB was assisted in this by the Cardinal's own nephew, Marco Torreta, and Torreta's Czechoslovakian wife Irene Trollerova.
+The KGB was assisted in this by the Cardinal's own nephew, Marco Torreta, and Torreta's Czechoslovak wife Irene Trollerová.
 According to Italian intelligence officials, Torreta had been a KGB informant since 1950.